SkygearIO/guides/cloud-db/query-subscription/ios.md

 specifying a query.
 The container will associate the device to the subscription when you call the `-saveSubscription:completionHandler:` on the database.

-### Registering device
+## Registering device

-Please refer to [Registering device][doc-registering-device] section to register the device first.
+Please refer to [Push Notification - Registering device][doc-registering-device] section to register the device first.

 After you have registered device, you can then create a subscription.